safayet08/eqWorks-internship-assignment/README.md

 ## Build Instructions

 Please navigate to the directories assigned for each task.
 Each of the directories contain the results in the respective REAMME.md file.
-All the results altogether can also be found at [Results](https://github.com/safayet08/eqWorks-internship-assignment/tree/main/Results).

 #### Task 1